stas-sultanov/ms-scripts/PowerPlatform/readme.md

 # About

-The Powershell module to  for Microsoft Power Platform.
+The Microsoft Power Platform Powershell module.

 ## Purpose